The 20/20 Experience: Recording

 Timbaland provided the bulk of the production on the album.

-The 20/20 Experience was produced in a span of 20 days.
-Recording sessions for The 20/20 Experience began in the "late part of May, first week in June" and concluded in July 2012.
+The 20/20 Experience was produced over 20 days.
+Recording sessions for The 20/20 Experience began in late May or early June 2012, and concluded in July that year.
 The album was recorded at Larrabee Studios in North Hollywood, EastWest Studios in Los Angeles, and Jungle City Studios in New York City.
-Of Timbaland's participation, Wright said: "(Their) relationship is like a brotherhood; they're just so comfortable with each other – not only as musical friends but as personal friends... that you can get things done in a short period of time.
-Had (the Affleck movie) not happened, we might have actually set up and put the album out sooner."
+Of Timbaland's participation, Wright said: "[Their] relationship is like a brotherhood; they're just so comfortable with each other – not only as musical friends but as personal friends ... that you can get things done in a short period of time.
+Had [the Ben Affleck movie Runner Runner] not happened, we might have actually set up and put the album out sooner".
+After the recording was finished, Timberlake and Wright, with M2M Construction, began "formulating plans for how to release the music".
+Timberlake, then most of the band, used JH Audio in-ear monitoring systems.